MOA: Multi-Objective Alignment for Role-Playing Agents: Experiments

+\paragraph{Benchmarks} To comprehensively evaluate general role-playing capability, we selected PersonaGym~\citep{samuel2024personagym} and RoleMRC~\citep{lu2025rolemrc}.
+These benchmarks cover a variety of conversational scenarios, as well as complex knowledge scopes, persona styles, complex instruction following, and multi-turn instruction following tasks.
+The detailed description of the benchmarks can be found in Appendix~\ref{x:dimensions}.

-\paragraph{Baselines} To thoroughly validate the effectiveness of our approach, we compare it against a comprehensive set of representative baselines: \begin{enumerate} \item Strong closed-source models, including GPT-4o~(gpt-4o-2024-11-20) and Claude (claude-3-7-sonnet-20250219) \item Models that have been supervised-fine-tuned on public datasets.
-This represents the strong baseline OpenCharacter~\citep{wang2025opencharacter}. \item Several RL based methods, including vanilla GRPO, and RLOO~\citep{ahmadian2024back}. \end{enumerate}
+\paragraph{Baselines} To thoroughly validate the effectiveness of our approach, we compare it against a comprehensive set of representative baselines: (1) \textbf{Strong closed-source models}, including GPT-4o~(gpt-4o-2024-11-20) and Claude (claude-3-7-sonnet-20250219); (2) \textbf{SFT-based methods}, including CharacterLLM~\citep{shao2023character} and CharacterGLM~\citep{zhou2023characterglm}.
+These two methods collect dialogues of well-known characters (e.g., Beethoven) from public and reliable sources as training data, which differs from our approach of general-purpose role-playing without reliance on any specific intellectual property.
+In addition, we incorporate several open-source datasets in Subsection~\ref{dataset} for supervised training, denoted as \textbf{SFT}, which also serves as the base model for the subsequent RL-based methods; (3) \textbf{RL-based methods}, including DPO and vanilla GRPO.
+For DPO, we adopt the same prompts as the GRPO-based methods and construct preference pairs by treating outputs generated by GPT-4o and the SFT model as positive and negative samples, respectively.

-\paragraph{Training Details} We selected Llama-3.1-8B-Instruct~\citep{grattafiori2024llama}, Qwen3-1.7B-Base, and Qwen3-8B-Base~\citep{yang2025qwen3} as the base models.
-All our experiments utilized 8 NVIDIA A100-80GB GPUs.

-For SFT, we only train for 1 epoch.
-We employed a cosine learning rate scheduler with a learning rate of \(5 \times 10^{-5}\) and a warmup ratio of 0.05.
-For RL based methods, we utilized the Open-R1 framework and set the learning rate to \(1 \times 10^{-6}\).
-During training, we design the group size \( G = 16 \).
-For MOA, 15 samples are drawn from the policy model via on-policy sampling, and 1 sample is drawn from GPT-4o via off-policy sampling.
-The total batch size was set to 192.
-While for vanilla GRPO, all 16 rollouts are on-policy samples.
-We used VLLM sampling with a top-p value of 0.9, and set the sampling temperature to 1.5.
-The maximum completion length was set to 1200.
-All experiments were run for 1000 steps.